GoblinArchives/LiminalHorror/README.md

 It was developed as a modern cosmic horror hack of Yochai Gal's [Cairn](https://yochaigal.itch.io/cairn) (itself a child of Chris McDowall's [Into the Odd](https://chrismcdee.itch.io/) & Ben Milton's [Knave](https://questingbeast.itch.io/knave)).
 Liminal Horror written by ([Goblin Archives](https://twitter.com/goblin_archives))

 ## The Annotated Archive of Game Design Resources
-This site also currently houses a collection of resources I found to help guide me through the process of becoming a game designer (who writes their own system, or writes adventures for different systems).
+This site also currently houses a collection of resources to help lower the barrier of entry for designers.
 - It can be found at the Game Design tab, or [here](https://goblinarchives.github.io/LiminalHorror/Game%20Design/)

 ## Formats